Caring for Those With Dementia at the HolidaysDec. 21, 2021

 1. Make an extra effort to keep your loved one involved

 You can help provide a sense of purpose by involving your loved one in your holiday planning, preparations and other activities, such as:

 - Asking for help with simple baking tasks

-In the moment, try focusing on the memories you are making, rather than the outcome or perfect results.
+No matter how you spend time together, stay in the moment and try focusing on the memories you are making, rather than the outcome or perfect results.